Caseykm/esp_gallery/README.md

 ![mockup](https://github.com/url.png)

 #### 16. Describe the way Tasks are being allocated and tracked in your project.
-Tarsks are being alocated by who feels like doing somthing...People are choosing what hey want to do.
+Tasks are being alocated by who feels like doing somthing...People are choosing what hey want to do.
 Tasks are being racked useing Trello and Confluence

 #### 17. Discuss how Agile methodology is being implemented in your App.